cconner100/NorthwindMcp/README.md

 - MCP Specifications https://github.com/modelcontextprotocol/servers
 - Microsoft MCP C# repository https://github.com/modelcontextprotocol/csharp-sdk

-## 💻 Recommended Terminal: Warp

-This project works great with [Warp Terminal](https://www.warp.dev/), which offers:

-- **Smart package management** - Install Docker and .NET with simple commands
-- **AI-powered command suggestions** - Get help with Docker and SQL commands
-- **Beautiful output formatting** - Enhanced readability for database queries
-- **Built-in workflows** - Save and share common command sequences
-- **Collaborative features** - Share terminal sessions with your team

-Warp makes managing this project's dependencies and daily workflows much easier!

-## 🚀 Quick Start

-### Prerequisites
+## Installing Prerequisites
+These are pre-requisites for running the Northwind MCP server.
+You can use Warp Terminal for a streamlined installation experience, or follow manual installation steps.
 - Docker and Docker Compose
+- .NET 8.0 SDK
 - Make (optional, but recommended)
-- .NET 8.0 SDK

-### Installing Prerequisites

-#### Option A: Using Warp Terminal (Recommended)
+### Option A: Using Warp Terminal (Recommended)

-[Warp](https://www.warp.dev/) is a modern terminal with built-in package management that makes installing prerequisites easy:
+[Warp](#warp-point) is a modern terminal with built-in package management that makes installing prerequisites easy:

 1. **Install Warp Terminal:**
    - **All platforms:** Download from [warp.dev](https://www.warp.dev/)